Padraig20/Group-ICA-dHCP/README.md

 ```
 Group-ICA-dHCP
-├── deprecated                       <- old scripts that are no longer used in the workflow
-│   ├── extract_features_nomask.py   <- extracts features without masking
-│   ├── healthy_subjects_ids.txt     <- 100 healthy subjects, not grouped into gestational ages
-│   └── mask_ICA.py                  <- masks group ICA map via only one mask; masking is now done on the fly
 ├── ica-workflow                     <- contains the whole workflow for generating ICA features
 │   ├── concat_fmri.sh               <- step 1: concatenates normalized fMRI volumes along the temporal axis
-│   ├── create_masks.py              <- step 3: masks the group ICA maps and saves the masks which will be used during SwiFT training and feature extraction
+│   ├── create_masks.py              <- step 3: masks the group ICA map and saves the mask which will be used during SwiFT training and feature extraction
-│   ├── extract_features.py          <- step 4: extracts features via the masked group ICA maps and saved masks from step 3
+│   ├── extract_features.py          <- step 4: extracts features via the masked group ICA map and saved mask from step 3
 │   └── run_group_ica.sh             <- step 2: performs ICA on the concatenated fMRI volumes, outputs group ICA map
 ├── metadata                         <- contains important metadata
-│   ├── ga.tsv                       <- is used to map files to their respective gestational ages
-│   ├── healthy_subjects/            <- contains txt files with ids of healthy subjects used for ICA, grouped in gestational ages
+│   ├── healthy_subjects.txt         <- contains ids of healthy subjects used for ICA
-│   ├── masks/                       <- will contain the downloaded masks
+│   ├── mask_ga_40.nii.gz            <- the brain mask used in step 3 of the pipeline
-│   └── t1-templates/                <- will contain the downloaded t1-weighted templates
+│   └── week40_T1w_215mm.nii.gz      <- the extended 40-week T1-weighted template for registration, downsampled to a spatial resolution of 2.15mm isotropic
-├── registration                     <- contains all code necessary to register fMRI images to templates
+└── registration                     <- contains all code necessary to register fMRI images to templates
-│   ├── register_failed_fMRI.sh      <- tries registering all images that did not pass registration in "register_multiple_fMRI.sh"
+    ├── register_multiple_fMRI.py    <- registers all images in a directory (optimized parallelism)
+    ├── register_single_fMRI.py      <- registers one image to a specified template (optimized parallelism)
-│   ├── register_multiple_fMRI.sh    <- registers all images in a directory according to the gestational ages; beware required directory structure
+    ├── register_multiple_fMRI.sh    <- registers all images in a directory
-│   └── register_single_fMRI.sh      <- registers one image to a specified template
+    └── register_single_fMRI.sh      <- registers one image to a specified template
-└── setup                            <- all code required to set up the project
-    ├── download_healthy_subjects.py <- download the healthy subjects in the required directory structure from ConnectomeLAB's internal server
-    ├── download_masks.sh            <- downloads all required masks and puts them into ./metadata/masks/
-    └── download_templates.sh        <- downloads all required templates and puts them into ./metadata/t1-templates/
 ```

 ## Data

-There exist 9 different gestational ages in total, from 36 to 44 weeks.
-Each gestational age needs to be handled separately, and we chose a maximum of 20 random samples of each gestational age.
+In the groupwise dHCP volumetric atlas exist 9 different gestational ages in total, from 36 to 44 weeks.
+We will choose 100 healthy subjects from this range.
 In this sense, we choose normally developing children, i.e. the ones with low risk of developmental delay according to their BSID-III and Q-CHAT scores.
 There are 725 subjects who have undertaken both Q-CHAT and BSID-III tests.
 In order to be seen with low risk of developmental delay, children need a BSID-III score higher than 85 regarding the cognitive, language and motor composite scores and a Q-CHAT score between or equal to 19 and 35.

 We only use normally developing children's data since it might be more stable and less noisy (maybe less variability and fewer artifacts) and result in a more reliable set of features.
 Furthermore, such ICA process might help detecting deviations from the normally developing group.